Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Using sendBeacon

 In SDK version 8.5.0 and above, the SDK can send events using the browser's built-in navigator.sendBeacon API.
-Unlike standard network requests, events sent by sendBeacon are sent in the background, and will be completed even if the user quickly closes the browser or leaves the page.
-However, because these events are sent in the background, it's not known if the event successfully uploads to the Amplitude server, and can't be saved for a later retry.
+ Unlike standard network requests, events sent by sendBeacon are sent in the background, and are completed even if the user closes the browser or leaves the page.
+ However, because these events are sent in the background, it's not known if the event uploads to the Amplitude server, and can't be saved to retry later.

 To send an event using sendBeacon, set the transport SDK option to 'beacon' in one of two ways